Louis-CharlesBiron/canvasDotEffect/readme.md

    Though, to make the letter "A", we need to only connect to the dots at (0, 2) and (4, 2).
    We achieve these two connections by updating our previous sub-arrays like this -> [1, D.bl] and [3, D.br]

     **Note:** A new vertical layer is created when the sub-array horizontal index is smaller than the previous sub-array's.
+(When the horizontal index is negative, it forces the creation of a new vertical layer and starts it at the absolute value of the negative horizontal index) (You can also use `Infinity` to "skip" a layer without putting any dot)
     ```js
     // The main array
     [